adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

 ​
-About Google Payment Report
+In-app Purchase Report
 ---------------------------

-If the in-app purchase uses the `google payment`, you can call one of the following methods to report this payment.
+If the IAP (in-app purchase) uses the `google payment`, you can call one of the following methods to report this payment.

 Method One (Recommend)
 ```